Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 Real Property Tax (RPT)

-Real estate owners, such as those of buildings and land, must pay an annual property tax called Real Property Tax (RPT).
+Real estate owners, such as buildings and land, must pay an annual property tax called Real Property Tax (RPT).
 The Real Property Tax is one of the most crucial property taxes in the Philippines and is based on the assessed value of the property or land.
 The Real Property Tax is imposed by the LGU where the property is located.
 This tax is locally called amilyar and is due on January 1 yearly.

 The Real Property Tax rate differs based on the location.
 According to the Local Government Code of 1991, there are two different tax rates: